bentoml/Yatai/docs/source/observability/metrics.rst

     If you do not have a production Kubernetes cluster and want to install yatai for development and testing purposes.
 You can use `minikube <https://minikube.sigs.k8s.io/docs/start/>`_ to set up a local Kubernetes cluster for testing.

+- Default StorageClass

+  A default `StorageClass <https://kubernetes.io/docs/concepts/storage/storage-classes/>`_ is required for the Prometheus server to store metrics data.

 - Helm

   We use `Helm <https://helm.sh/docs/intro/using_helm/>`_ to install Prometheus Stack.